chains-project/ghasum/SPECIFICATION.md

 entries in the target.
 For a repository this covers all workflows in the workflows directory, otherwise it covers only the target.

-For each `uses:` value, excluding the list below, it is added to the set and the repository declared by the `uses:` value is fetched.
+For each `uses:` value, excluding the list below, it is added to the set.
+If the `-no-transitive` option is NOT set the repository declared by the `uses:` value is fetched.
 The action manifest at the path specified in the `uses:` value is parsed for additional `uses:` values.
 For each of these transitive `uses:` values, this process is repeated.

 The following `uses:` values are to be excluded from the set of actions a repository depends on.